University of California, Berkeley

 - Complying with all responsibilities of Workforce Members (see Section V.A above);

-- Meeting confidentiality and data security obligations relating to research data, as defined by the Principal Investigator;
+- Meeting confidentiality and data security obligations relating to research data

-- Creating and maintaining documentation relating to the implementation of and adherence to security controls, as required by the Principal Investigator.
+- Creating and maintaining documentation relating to the implementation of and adherence to security controls

 - Identifying the appropriate Protection Level and Availability Level for research data and associated IT Resources;